Purdue-CS193/lab-1-shaqer1/index.md

+# Shafay Haq's first CS193 lab!

+## What I love about CS19300
+- it's fun
+- You learn cool stuff
+- The stuff you learn will help you in all your CS classes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.